Get,

 COLLECT

-Extreme diets are dangerous.
-The current societal environment is marked with a different perception of beauty, which can largely be attributed to advertisements and the media portraying an ”ideal” body type, thereby forcing vulnerable youngsters to fit into a ‘society-approved mold.
+The current societal environment is marked by a changing perception of beauty, which can largely be attributed to advertising and media portrayals of an ‘ideal’ body type.
+This often pressurises vulnerable young people to fit into a ‘society-approved’ mould.

-Losing weight and attaining an ideal body type features prominently on most people’s to-do list, then be it a New Year’s resolution, planning a big event or holidays.
-A healthy weight is crucial for longevity, but unfortunately, the diet industry thrives on people’s desire to lose weight as quickly as they can – without putting in the work.
+Losing weight and attaining an ideal body type feature prominently on most people’s to-do lists, whether as a New Year’s resolution or while planning for a big event or holidays.
+While maintaining a healthy weight is important for long-term health, the diet industry thrives on people’s desire for rapid weight loss, often promoting quick results over healthier approaches.

 Extreme Diets: The Easy Way Out?